Glass Extension Designs for Every Style of Home

 The success of the new extension is thanks to the slim sightlines of the aluminium windows which ensure the room features uninterrupted views out, while the original stone walls of the house are retained.

-Glass extensions are most often seen in on a single level (usually when homeowners are replacing a conservatory with an extension) but consider letting the effects of a light new space impact the whole house.
+Glass extensions are most often seen in on a single level but consider letting the effects of a light new space impact the whole house.

 Double storey extensions can be more cost-effective and will make every rooms feel like they have been refreshed.